AxAks/P4_Programme-python_tournoi-echecs/README.md

 to read the reports:
 - browse files to the 'flake-report' directory
-- open the file index.html in a webbrowser
+- open the file index.html in a web-browser
 ***